SeedV/ClayConsole/README.md

 * In your script, control the console via the interface of [ClayConsole/MainConsole.cs](./Assets/ClayConsole/Scripts/ClayConsole/MainConsole.cs).

-## Demo Project: In-game ISB Shell
+## Demo Project: In-Game ISB Shell

 This repo is also a Unity project to demonstrate ClayConsole.
 It implements an in-game shell of the [ISB language](https://github.com/wixette/isb).